malabya/google_analytics_counter/README.md

 6. Click Save settings and add proceed to add the field to Manage form display and Manage display as you see fit.

+7. Note that the field has to, at least, be in the Manage form display in order for the field to be used in views.

-7. Now that the custom field has been added to the content type, the pageviews can be added to Drupal views like any other node field.
+8. Now that the custom field has been added to the content type, the pageviews can be added to Drupal views like any other node field.

 ### Project Status